 Birds

-Long-term impacts to ashy and Leach’s storm-petrel populations would continue

-as a result of ongoing hyperpredation by burrowing owls.
+Future long-term impacts to ashy and Leach’s storm-petrel populations due to hyperpredation by burrowing owls cannot be estimated at this time.

 Pg 228-229.
-EIS states that the proposed action is needed to reduce the magnitude of the “steep decline” in the the Farrallons population.
+EIS states that the proposed action is needed to reduce the magnitude of the “steep decline” in the the Farallones population.

 The impacts that mice are having to the environment of the South Farallones, particularly on the islands’ biological resources, would continue under the No Action alternative.
 As discussed below, these impacts could be additive to the impacts from past, present, and reasonably foreseeable future projects on these resources in the future.
-The ongoing indirect negative impacts that mice currently have to the storm-petrel populations will result in long term population declines.
-With no reduction in Burrowing Owl abundance (assuming recent conditions continue into the future) the Farallon ashy storm-petrel population is expected to decline or remain nearly stable, without the possibility of substantial population growth (Nur et al. 2013).
-Reducing burrowing owl impacts by 50 percent will have strong positive impacts for this population under multiple scenarios examined, from reducing the magnitude of a steep decline to facilitating strong population growth (Nur et al. 2013).
+It is unclear what indirect impact the continued presence of mice will have on ashy storm-petrel population on SE Farallon Island in the future.
+Reducing burrowing owl impacts will likely have positive impacts for the ashy storm-petrel population at SE Farallon Island under the multiple scenarios examined (Nur et al. 2013).

 Pg 237.
 EIS states the irreversible and irretrievable impacts section states that with no action, there is a risk of irreversible decline for ashy storm-petrels.